BeardScript/big-brother/README.md

 This tool is still in development, and there's still a lot to improve.
 Use at your own peril.
 If you find any bugs, please open a ticket.

-If you feel like giving some feedback or just wish to say hi, [Hit me on twitter]: https://twitter.com/BeardScript
+If you feel like giving some feedback or just wish to say hi, [Hit me on twitter](https://twitter.com/BeardScript)